Caleb-Oneyemi/demo-credit/README.md

 * Withdraw funds from their wallet account
 * Transfer funds to another user’s wallet account

+### SPEC

+* Users need to register before performing any of the fundamental operations such as creating wallet accounts or transferring funds.
+* After registration, a user can also login.
+Input sent to the registration and login APIs are all validated.
+* Once the user logs in, they can create a wallet account.
+A user can only create one wallet account.
+The wallet account is linked to the user that is logged in.
+Input sent to the wallet account creation API is also validated, It only allows a deposit of one naira and above.
+Also since a user is only allowed to have one wallet account, attempting to create a second one returns an error response.
+* A user can credit their wallet account as long as they have already created one prior.
+A users registration does not automatically mean they have a wallet.
+There are no limits to how much money a user can credit at once.
+As long as the amount is above one naira, the credit will be successful.
+* A user can also withdraw funds from their wallet account as long as they have already created one prior.
+A users registration does not automatically mean they have a wallet.
+The amount to be withdrawn must exceed one naira and must also exceed the users current wallet account balance.
+* A user can also initiate transfers to other users based on their wallet account id.
+For this to happen, a couple of things need to be validated.
+The receiver wallet account id must differ from the sender id, hence a user cannot transfer funds to his or her own account.
+Both the sender and the receiver must have an existing wallet created and the sender must have sufficient account balance to complete the transfer.
+There are no limits to how much funds a user can transfer at once as long as his or her balance is sufficient for the transfer.
+Also, Since a wallet account is tied to the logged in user, a user cannot initiate transfers for other users.
+* A user can also retrieve all transfers they have sent or received.

 ### TECH STACK

 * TypeScript